MUSC Bulletin | College of Medicine

 South Carolina residency is a primary admission consideration.
 Selection is based on a total evaluation of the applicant.
 Intellectual capability for successful performance in medical school is evaluated by reviewing an applicant’s cumulative undergraduate grade point average and MCAT scores.
 Those passing the academic cut off established by the Admissions Committee are invited for interviews.
 Noncognitive traits that are desirable in future physicians, as well as previous accomplishments, are evaluated during the interviews.
-The noncognitive traits include emotional stability, integrity, reasoning skills, enthusiasm, brightness, and genuine concern for others.
+The noncognitive traits include emotional stability, integrity, reasoning skills, enthusiasm, motivation, and genuine concern for others.
 Evaluations from personal interviews and applicant recommendations are used by the Admissions Committee to judge an applicant’s noncognitive traits and accomplishments.
-Applicants who demonstrate a strong humanitarian commitment, those who have participated in a number of community services and those who have tested their desire for medicine by working in some type of health care setting are highly valued by the Admissions Committee.
+Applicants who demonstrate a strong humanitarian commitment, those who show leadership, those who have participated in a number of community services and those who have tested their desire for medicine by working in some type of health care setting are highly valued by the Admissions Committee.
+A strong committment to diversity is also in place.
+Students with unique or unusal circumstances such as being raised in one of the rural counties in SC, being under-represented in medicine or having overcome some type of great adversity/disability, being a varsity athlete, having a graduate degree, or demonstrating maturity by having different types of work experiences are all examples of this commitment to diversity within each admitted class.

 Foreign applicants must hold a South Carolina permanent residence visa to be considered for admission to the regular MD program.
 Foreign applications to the M.D./Ph.D. program will be considered.

 Students enrolled in the College of Medicine will have six (6) years from the date of matriculation to complete their degree for Doctor of Medicine.
 Students who are pursuing a combined degree of Doctor of Medicine and Doctor of Philosophy will have at least eight (8) years (up to ten (10) years) in which to complete that dual degree.
 If a student fails to complete their degree within the specified time, they will be recommended for dismissal by the Progress Committee.